Cooling System Inspection, Repair & Replacement Cost Guides

 Do I really need to change coolant?

-Yes, you should change the engine coolant or antifreeze at least every 2-5 years depending on type Engine coolant is important because it helps prevent corrosion and maintain optimum engine temperature as it helps to dissipate the heat from your engine and prevents it from getting too hot and causing engine damage.
+Yes, you should change the engine coolant or antifreeze at least every 2-5 years depending on the type.
+Engine coolant is important because it helps prevent corrosion and maintain optimum engine temperature as it helps to dissipate the heat from your engine and prevents it from getting too hot and causing engine damage.